This toolkit is designed with five main audiences in mind:

 State departments of education and agencies can draw from these materials to create statewide messaging campaigns.
 They can use their position as a bully pulpit for spreading the word about the importance of monitoring data and working together to address barriers to attendance.
 They can also help to send the message about importance of ensuring children are in school every day so they can learn.

 Any community group or agency that works with families and can deliver positive messages about why going to school every day is so important for success in school and life.
 It could, for instance, be a doctor’s office, a housing authority, a faith-based institution, a preschool or an after-school program.
-Our hope is that you will use this toolkit to determine how to build these messages into your communications and everyday interactions starting in September.
+Our hope is that you will use this toolkit to determine how to build these messages into your communications and everyday interactions starting in September and throughout the school year.

 Local leaders and organizations can convene and engage the entire community in working together to address school attendance.
 If the resources and conditions are ripe for a community campaign, collaboration can lead to greater impact.
 Among the leaders who are well positioned to spearhead a campaign are: